-Learn how to dress your baby for sleep so he is safe and comfortable throughout the night.
+Learn how to dress your baby for sleep so to keep them safe and comfortable throughout the night.
 Dressing baby properly for sleep can help the whole family get the sleep they need!

 I was constantly “Googling” what ideal temperature her nursery should be, what kind of clothes she should be dressed in at night, and checking her body to see if she felt comfortable while she slept.